 Poetry comes in many shapes, sizes and varieties – and we don’t just mean the poems themselves.
 From postcards to posters, poems can expand or contract to whatever size is available.
 Pamphlets represent one of the most buoyant areas in which poetry is published today.
 They are not merely way-stations poets pass on their way to collections proper.
 Pamphlets, by their nature, encourage innovation and playfulness, not just on the part of the poet, but the publisher too.

-The annual Callum Macdonald Memorial Award (CMMA) is for the publisher of an outstanding example of pamphlet poetry published during the previous year.
+The annual Callum Macdonald Memorial Award (CMMA) is for the publisher of an outstanding example of pamphlet poetry published during the period 1 September 2019 to 28 February 2021.
 Established in 2001 in memory of Scottish publisher Callum Macdonald, this award was created to encourage, recognise and reward the publication of poetry in pamphlet form.
 In rewarding the publisher of an outstanding example of pamphlet poetry published during the previous year, rather than a poet, it is a unique award in Scotland.
 Entries are judged both on the aesthetic design and craft of the publication as well as the quality of the writing.
 The pamphlet or its publisher has to have a connection with Scotland or Scottish culture.

 • A second print of the winning pamphlet

 • The print of another pamphlet by the winning poet